Open Accessibility Menu

 Why did I receive a bill if I have insurance coverage?

 You will receive a statement after your insurance processes your bill.
-The amount you are billed for is based on what your insurance communicates to us on an Explanation of Benefits (EOB).
+The amount you are billed for is based on what your insurance communicates to us in an Explanation of Benefits (EOB).
 Your insurance also mails you an EOB, which details how your insurance processed our charges and calculated your responsibility based on your insurance plan.
 If you believe your responsibility is not correct, please contact your insurance carrier directly (check your insurance card or EOB for the phone number).

 I can't pay my bill in full.
 What should I do?

 Great River Health offers many payment options, including monthly payment installments.
 Please call one of our helpful financial counselors to discuss your bill and payment options.
-Ignoring the bill or paying less than the full amount without contacting us may cause your bill to progress through collections process, including transfer to a collection agency where it may appear on your credit report.
+Ignoring the bill or paying less than the full amount without contacting us may cause your bill to progress through the collections process, including transfer to a collection agency where it may appear on your credit report.

 What is the difference between a screening and diagnostic test?